Maddocent/IntroToDataScience/TitanicDataAnalysis_Video1.md

-## Marc Teunis Edited this File on 18-06-2015: Use of Uppercase and lowercase in R code causes erros if you are using in
-the current Dataframes from Kaggle/Titanic
+## Marc Teunis Edited this File on 18-06-2015: Use of Uppercase and lowercase in R code causes erros if you are using the current Dataframes from Kaggle/Titanic

 ## Copyright 2012 Dave Langer